jdc-cunningham/ml-clip-cam/DEVLOG.md

 Ahh man...
 I gotta solder the parts, though would help to have this thing printed so I can gauge the length of the wires

 I have to write the code that starts off in AP mode, turn it off (so can SSH, change)

+6:39 PM

+Back, bandaid on my pinkey, bangage on arm

+Man the print is so brittle/weak...
+I already broke it trying to get the support off

 ---